sreedevk/dot/README.md

 4. deploying to apollo (nixOS) via colmena causes nixGL to fail to recognize the nvidia driver
 5. keyboard layout "UNKNOWN" at login
 6. Switch to niri
+7. some dependencies that require secrets start before agenix.service has had the chance to run

 ## Distant Dreams
 1. Get rid of the dependency on a static LAN ip address (potentially using DDNS)